cliqdigital/superG_SDK_android_public/README.md

 ### Step 5:
-Create the buttons in your layout (eg. the main screen)
+Create the Thumbr button in your layout (eg. the main screen)

 Register button (bt_re) (within linear layout)